dojoteef/storium-frontend/README.md

-This is the official repository of the [web frontend](https://storium.cs.umass.edu) for the EMNLP 2020 long paper *[STORIUM: A Dataset and Evaluation Platform for Story Generation](https://arxiv.org/abs/2010.01717)*.
+This is the official repository of the [web frontend](https://storium.cs.umass.edu) for the EMNLP 2020 long paper *[STORIUM: A Dataset and Evaluation Platform for Machine-in-the-Loop Story Generation](https://arxiv.org/abs/2010.01717)*.

 ## Python Package Naming